davekandarpc/Credit/README.md

 # Credit

-We user react-native-swipeout plugin for delete card
+We user react-native-swipeout plugin for delete card design

 ## Plugins